-The following topics are discussed below:
+The following topics are discussed on this page:

 - The Full Residential Plumbing Process